jessicacliong/JessicaLiong_T1A3/README.md

 __Extra Features__

-If time permitted, the application could have a login feature where each user could have individual access to their own sleep information in separate accounts, allowing for separation of sleep logs to tailor an individual's search function and enhance the privacy of an individual's sleep journals and logs.
+If time permitted, the application could have a login feature where each user could have individual access to their own sleep information in separate accounts, allowing for separation of sleep logs to tailor an individual's search function and enhance privacy of an individual's sleep journals and logs.

 Pseudocode for Feature 5 - User Login Feature